groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor/editabledocument/getbodycontent/_index.md

 ### Return Value

-String, which contains the body of the HTML document with links, adjusted to the external images
+String, which contains the body of the HTML document (without opening and closing BODY tags) with links, adjusted to the external images

 ### Remarks

-WYSIWYG editors operate with the body of the document and cannot correctly process its meta information from the HEAD block.
+Most of WYSIWYG editors usually operate with the inner content of the BODY of the document and cannot correctly process its meta information from the HEAD block.
 This method is designed for such cases.
 This overload allows to adjust URIs for external resource requests.

 ### See Also